engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 <br>The Johns Hopkins University [made up for that lack](https://www.centerforhealthsecurity.org/our-work/pubs_archive/pubs-pdfs/2020/200921-in-response-yan.pdf) the same month, explaining why the report was unconvincing.
 But conspiratorial audiences :raised_eyebrow::raised_eyebrow: value neither authority, nor being pointed to tonnes of reading material (can't blame them for the latter :smile:).

 <br>They do value critical thinking, which only requires that __the core claim__ be verified.
-Should it prove false, everything else can be dropped :woman_shrugging: What was the report's postulate, then, that sufficed for its authors to be able to seek asylum in the USA?
+Should it prove false, everything else can be dropped :woman_shrugging: What was the report's postulate, then, that sufficed for its authors to be able to seek asylum in :us:?

 ---